clux/facemaulers/deities/dahaka.md

 - I take many forms.
 I simply took one that I thought would be most comfortable for you.

 ### Original Offer
-- temporary immortality for 1 month, and at the end, he will die
+- temporary resurrection for 1 month, and at the end, he will die
 - he has to complete tasks below

 if he declines the undercover mission (temporary immortality), hanir tieup starts immediately.